mlc-mlapis/docs/src/documentation/services/static-servers/nginx.md

 <!-- markdownlint-disable DOCSMD004 -->
 ::: tip Preface
-Conceptually, you can either use Zerops deploy functionality to upload already built application files to Zerops, say at the end of your existing CI/CD pipeline, or utilize Zerops build & deploy pipeline, which can build and then deploy the application for you automatically.
+Conceptually, you can either use Zerops deploy functionality to upload application files which are already built to Zerops, say at the end of your existing CI/CD pipeline, or utilize Zerops build & deploy pipeline, which can build and then deploy the application for you automatically.
 :::
 <!-- markdownlint-enable DOCSMD004 -->

-There are **two ways** by which you can physically deliver application code to the service.
+There are **two ways** you can physically deliver application code to the service.
 Either via a direct connection to a [GitHub](/documentation/github/github-integration.html) or [GitLab](/documentation/gitlab/gitlab-integration.html) repository or by using the Zerops **zcli** [push](/documentation/cli/available-commands.html#push-project-name-service-name) or [deploy](/documentation/cli/available-commands.html#deploy-project-name-service-name-space-separated-files-or-directories) commands.

 When a Zerops service has been connected to a GitHub or GitLab repository, you can select the checkbox `Build immediately after the service creation` to run the first build immediately after the service creation.
 Otherwise, you have to make a **new commit/tag** to invoke that first [build & deploy](http://localhost:8081/documentation/build/how-zerops-build-works.html) pipeline task.

 ![Service connected to a Repository](./images/Repository-Triggering-Tag-Commit.png "Repository triggering on a Tag/Commit")

-When the build process has been successfully finished, you can download the entire zipped **artifact of the build container** and browse locally if you need to check its content.
+When the build process has been successfully finished, you can download the entire zipped **artifact of the build container** and browse it locally if you need to check its content.

 ![Build Artifact](./images/Download-Build-Artefact-Nginx.png "Download build artifact")
 ![Build Artifact](./images/Download-Build-Artefact-Nginx-App-Version.png "Download build artifact")

 <!-- markdownlint-disable DOCSMD004 -->
-::: info A simple project and how to deploy the code using the Zerops zcli You can look at the elementary project described step-by-step.
+::: info A simple project and how to deploy the code using the Zerops zcli You can look at this elementary project a step-by-step description.
 Take a look at how you can create and deploy it with the Zerops [zcli](/documentation/cli/installation.html).
-It's supposed that you already created your project in Zerops GUI and an empty Nginx service (not connected to any repository).
+It's assumed that you have already created your project in Zerops GUI and an empty Nginx service (not connected to any repository).
 You can use a [service import](#simple-import-example-in-the-yaml-syntax) functionality for it.

 * [Preparing and deploying a simple Nginx web](/knowledge-base/how-to-do/how-to-prepare-simple-nginx-web.html)
 :::